 If you’re about to start a new project, you’re probably wondering what your minimum viable product will look like.
-The first thing you should do is this: validate your idea without investing any money into actually building it.
-There are plenty of articles out there to help with that, but this won’t be one of them.
+One of the first things you should do is to run an MVP scoping workshop.
+Yes, you need to validate your idea without investing any money into actually building it – but there are plenty of articles out there to help with that already, and so this won’t be another one of those.

 Creating a proper MVP scope is important to avoid common pitfalls like over-engineering or spending too long building flashy UI early on.
 The most efficient way I know of doing this is to run a workshop with your key team members and power through a month’s worth of work in just a couple of days.

-Check out our guide to the workshop here:
+Check out a guide to effective MVP scoping workshops here:

 1. A feature list for the MVP